Typical due diligence issues

 Where the seller is a Chinese party and the buyer is a foreign party, the purchase price will need to be paid into a designated account in China opened in the seller's name.

-Where the buyer is a Chinese party and the seller is a foreign party, the timeline for closing is typically longer as the Chinese buyer will need to present evidence of payment (or exemption) of Chinese capital gains tax, if any, before it can apply to its bank to remit the purchase price to the foreign seller.
+Where the buyer is a Chinese party and the seller is a foreign party, the timeline for closing is typically longer as the Chinese buyer will need to (i) complete the business registration regarding the equity transfer, (ii) complete foreign exchange registration, and (iii) complete tax recordal for outward remittance before it can apply to its bank to remit the purchase price to the foreign seller.
 As such, it is common to request that the purchase price (or part thereof) be paid into an onshore escrow account upon signing the share purchase agreement.

-In case of a direct acquisition of a Chinese company (shares or assets), a regulation issued by the Ministry of Commerce (MOFCOM) in 2009 (“M&A Regulation”) requires that the purchase price be paid in full within one year of closing.
-This makes the structuring of any deferred or earn-out payment challenging.
+In case of a direct acquisition of shares of a Chinese domestic company or assets of a Chinese company (whether foreign‑invested or domestic), a regulation issued and last revised by the Ministry of Commerce (MOFCOM) in 2009 (“M&A Regulation”) requires that the purchase price be paid in full within three months of closing, which could be extended to one year upon approval by the relevant authority.
+This requirement makes it necessary to further assess the enforceability of any deferred or earnout payment.
 However, with the Foreign Investment Law (FIL) having come into force as of 1 January 2020, the effectiveness of the regulation has been placed into question.
 There are generally no restrictions in the case of an indirect acquisition.

 Signing/closing